-105. Yet, under the Net Worth Sweep, these purported dividend payments do not operate to pay down the liquidation preference or otherwise redeem any of Treasury's Government Stock.
+- 132. Fannie has drawn \$116.1 billion from Treasury under the PSPAs, while Fannie's purported dividends to Treasury under the PSPAs total \$144.7 billion.
+Freddie has drawn \$71.3 billion from Treasury under the PSPAs, while Freddie's purported dividends to Treasury under the PSPAs total \$96.5 billion.
+Combined, Fannie and Freddie have paid Treasury approximately \$54 billion more than they have received. - operate to pay down the liquidation preference or otherwise redeem any of Treasury's Government Stock.
 The liquidation preference of Treasury's Government Stock in the Companies purportedly remains at approximately \$189 billion (due to the Companies' draws and the \$1 billion initial valuation of Treasury's Government Stock in each) and will remain at that amount regardless of how many billions of dollars the Companies pay to Treasury in dividends going forward.
-The Government's rate of return is infinite, like that of a common equity holder.

-106. Indeed, the fundamental nature of the change in Treasury's investment resulting from the Net Worth Sweep is illustrated by the facts that Treasury is now effectively Fannie's and Freddie's sole equity shareholder and that Treasury's securities in the Companies are now effectively equivalent to 100% of the Companies' common stock.
+The Government's rate of return is infinite, like that of a common equity holder. - 134.
+Indeed, the fundamental nature of the change in Treasury's investment resulting from the Net Worth Sweep is illustrated by the facts that Treasury is now effectively Fannie's and Freddie's sole equity shareholder and that Treasury's securities in the Companies are now effectively equivalent to 100% of the Companies' common stock.
 After giving effect to the Net Worth Sweep, Treasury has both the right to receive all profits of the Companies as well as control over the manner in which the Companies conduct business.
 Accordingly, following the Net Worth Sweep, Treasury's Government Stock should be characterized in a manner consistent with its economic fundamentals as 100% of the Companies' common stock.
+Indeed, the

-Indeed, the Government Stock must be deemed as common or voided altogether because, by definition, preferred stock must have preferences over other classes of stock.
-See 8 Del.
-Code § 151(c); Va.
-Code 13.1-638(C)(4).
+Government Stock must be deemed as common or voided altogether because, by definition, preferred stock must have preferences over other classes of stock.
+See 8 DEL.
+CODE tit.
+8, § 151(c); VA.
+CODE § 13.1-638(C)(4).
 After the Net Worth Sweep, of course, the economic rights of other classes of Fannie and Freddie stock have been effectively eliminated, leaving nothing for the Government Stock to have preference over.
 The Government Stock simply takes everything.

-107. That FHFA and Treasury continue to label the Government Stock as a preferred equity security is not controlling, particularly in light of the fact that the Net Worth Sweep was not an arms-length business transaction.
+equity security is not controlling, particularly in light of the fact that the Net Worth Sweep was not an arms-length business transaction.
 Rather it was a self-dealing arrangement between two agencies of the federal government for the benefit of the federal government and, upon information and belief, one of those agencies (FHFA) was acting at the direction of the other (Treasury).
 Moreover, as explained above, statements by Treasury and FHFA make clear that the Net Worth Sweep was designed with the intent to grant the federal government the right to all of Fannie's and Freddie's future profits and to ensure that the Companies will remain under the control of the federal government and not return to the control of their private shareholders.